 - Obligations of Parties: Specifies duties of parties involved.
 Usually, the receiving party agrees to maintain confidentiality and use the information only for explicit purposes.
 This establishes trust and legal accountability.

 - Exclusions from Confidentiality: Lists circumstances under which the information disclosed won’t be considered confidential.
-Common exclusions include publicly available data or information already known by the receiving party prior to the agreement.
+Common exclusions include publicly available data or information already known by the receiving party before the agreement.

 - Consequences of Breach: Details potential consequences for violating the agreement, such as legal action or compensation for damages.
 A clear articulation of repercussions acts as a deterrent for potential breaches.